 (Break for FS/KS1 only)

-Lunchtime is 12.00pm to 1pm for FS/KS1 and 12.10 to 1pm for KS2.
+Lunchtime is between 11.55pm and 1pm for FS/KS1 and 12.10 to 1pm for KS2.
 Children can either have school dinners or bring packed lunches from home.
-Children eat in the School Hall but during warmer weather they are allowed to eat outside.
+Children eat in the school hall but during warmer weather, they are allowed to eat outside.

 Collective worship takes place every day.
-We meet as a whole school 4 days a week at 10.15am and in class on the 5th day.
+We meet as a whole school 4 days a week during the morning.
 We also hold a celebration assembly each Friday afternoon.
-During our collective worship we discuss our 5 key values and enjoy singing.
+During our collective worship, we discuss our 5 key values and enjoy singing.

 The school year